 Students who are wanting to work towards not using nicotine products of any kind.
 Building motivation to quit by recognizing triggers, learning mindfulness strategies to reduce stress, and creating steps for success with realistic goals.
 The 4-week series starts again on the first Wednesday of every month.

-To participate in any of these groups contact your school counselor (can be found in the virtual hours list above) and they will make a referral to the YES Behavioral Health Support Specialist or Prevention Intervention Specialist in your school building.
+To participate in any of these groups contact your school counselor and they will make a referral to the YES Behavioral Health Support Specialist or Prevention Intervention Specialist at your school.

-In order to decrease the barriers to accessing services YES also provides fee-based 1-to-1 counseling by Masters-level therapists and professional Masters-level interns.
+In order to decrease the barriers to accessing services outside school grounds YES also provides longer-term, fee-based 1-to-1 counseling by Masters-level therapists and professional Masters-level interns.
 This weekly intensive individual counseling supports students who are unable to access services outside of school.

 Fee-based counseling is dependent on availability and is billed to insurance or Medicaid.